vicchi/wp-quadratum/readme.txt

 === WP Quadratum ===
 Contributors: vicchi
 Donate Link: http://www.vicchi.org/codeage/donate/
-Tags: wp-quadratum, maps, map, foursquare, checkins, checkin, widget Requires at least: 3.9.0
+Tags: wp-quadratum, maps, map, foursquare, checkins, checkin, widget, swarm Requires at least: 3.9.0
-Tested up to: 3.9.1
+Tested up to: 4.1.0
-Stable tag: 1.3.1.3
+Stable tag: 1.3.1.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Display your last Foursquare checkin as a map widget in the sidebar or embedded in a post or page, fully authenticated via OAuth 2.0.
+Display your last Swarm checkin as a map widget in the sidebar or embedded in a post or page, fully authenticated via OAuth 2.0.

 == Description ==

-This plugin allows you to display your last Foursquare checkin as a map widget on the sidebar or embedded via a shortcode in a post or page of your WordPress powered site.
+This plugin allows you to display your last Swarm checkin as a map widget on the sidebar or embedded via a shortcode in a post or page of your WordPress powered site.

 Setting and options include: